 The Dining Terrace seats approximately 140 students inside with additional seating outside on the terrace and steps.
 The space was designed to facilitate a pedestrian link for a community of students, faculty and staff.
 Located amongst a collegiate urban fabric, it provides a scenery astray from the typical college dinning experience by establishing a more intimate and less institutional setting.

-Automatic window shades and a light-dimming system allow precise balance between daylight and artificial light, while numerous windows allow for a natural environment.
-The building is made up of an array of re-purposed materials, including certified cut wood products, bamboo casework and doors, recycled glass counter-tops and recycled tire carpeting.
+Automatic window shades and light-dimming systems allow precise balance between daylight and artificial light, while numerous windows allow for a direct connection to the natural environment.
+The building is made up of an array of re-purposed materials, including certified cut wood products, bamboo casework and doors, recycled glass counter-tops and carpeting made from recycled tires.
 All interior spaces that needed to be enclosed by the program are condensed into a two-story massing that is covered by an exterior shell.
 These include mechanical rooms, stairs, bathrooms, the data center and conference rooms.